techno-sam/hungry-pythons/README.md

 ## How you can help
 See projects tab.

+## Downloading Pre-built Binaries
+1. Go to the [Releases](https://github.com/techno-sam/hungry-pythons/releases) tab
+1. Open the development bulid for your operating system
+1. Download the <OS>_binaries.zip file (for example, linux_binaries.zip)
+1. Unzip the downloaded archive
+1. See the [Recommended Parameters](#recommended-parameters) section of this readme for more information

 ## Building
 1. Clone or download this repository.
 1. Install Python 3.6